 Traveling to Guatemala’s Semuc Champey is almost like a rite of passage for those who consider themselves to be adventurous backpackers.

-In Lanquín, the small town near this destination, you won’t find the casual family vacationers or 5-star hotels.
-If you’ve made it this far, it means that you like your adventures to be a bit rugged, off the grid and harder to reach.
+In Lanquín, the small town near this destination, you won’t find casual family vacationers or 5-star hotels.
+If you’ve made it this far, it means that you like your adventures to be a bit rugged, off the grid, and harder to reach.

 Although it takes some effort and grit to make the journey to visit Semuc Champey, you’ll be well rewarded with one of the coolest experiences of your life.